doppelmutzi/doppelmutzi.github.io/_posts/logrocket-2020-03-05-react-native-tab-control.md

 ```

 Again, this animation is implemented with the `Animated` API.
 With the help of the  `interpolate` function, we change the `scale` value of the `transform` style property over a duration of 50 milliseconds from 100% to 95% (see `outputRange`).
 These animation styles (`transformStyle`) are only applied if the tab is active.
 I use `Easing.linear` as an easing function over the `inputRange` consisting of three values.
 The whole animation is kicked off with the `onPressIn` prop of the `TouchableWithoutFeedback` component.
 If the user stops pressing, the `onPressOut` callback is called which animates the size of the active tab back to its original size.
 As you can see with the `timingProps` object, for this animation the native driver (`useNativeDriver: true`) can be utilized to improve performance.
 Unfortunately, this was not possible with our movement animation, where the `left` property is changed over time.

-Further development for the iOS version of the component could be to add swipe capability.
-As with Apple Maps, you can also swipe left and right to change the active tab.

 ## Existing libraries